 Tax structures are measured by the share of major taxes in total tax revenue.
 While, on average, tax levels have generally been rising, the share of main taxes in total revenues – the tax structure or tax “mix” – has been remarkably stable over time.
-Nevertheless, several trends have emerged up to 2013 (the latest year for which data is available for all 34 OECD countries).
-(Table C)
+Nevertheless, several trends have emerged up to 2014 (the latest year for which data is available for all 35 OECD countries).
+(Table 1.3)

 Taxes on incomes and profits

-- On average, OECD countries collected 33.7% of their tax revenues through taxes on income and profits (personal and corporate income taxes taken together) (Table 8).
-Taxes on personal and corporate incomes remain the most important source of revenues used to finance public spending in fifteen OECD countries, and in nine of them – Australia, Canada, Denmark, Iceland, Ireland, New Zealand, Norway, Switzerland and the United States – the share of income taxes in the tax mix exceeds 40%.
-(Table 6)
+- On average, OECD countries collected 33.7% of their tax revenues through taxes on income and profits (personal and corporate income taxes taken together) (Table 3.8).
+Taxes on personal and corporate incomes remain the most important source of revenues used to finance public spending in sixteen OECD countries, and in nine of them - Australia, Canada, Denmark, Iceland, Ireland, New Zealand, Norway, Switzerland and the United States - the share of income taxes in the tax mix exceeds 40%.
+(Table 3.6)

 - The variation in the share of the personal income tax between countries is considerable.
-In 2013, it ranged from a low of 10% and 11% in the Slovak Republic and the Czech Republic respectively to 39% in Australia and 55% in Denmark.
-(Table 10)
+In 2014, it ranged from a low of 7% and 10% in Chile and the Slovak Republic, respectively, to 41% in Australia and 54% in Denmark.
+(Table 3.10)

-- The share of the corporate income tax in total tax revenues shows a considerable spread, from 3 to 4% (Greece, Hungary and Slovenia) to 18% (Australia) and 22% (Norway).
+- The share of the corporate income tax in total tax revenues shows a considerable spread, from around 4% (Finland, Hungary and Slovenia) to 17% (Norway) and 21% (Chile).
 Apart from the spread in statutory rates of the corporate income tax, these differences are at least partly explained by institutional factors or the exploitation of mineral deposits, for example:

 - the degree to which firms in a country are incorporated,